freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-37.md

 ### --feedback--

 A verb meaning to take something with you.
+This word should be capitalized.

 ---